apicco/trajectory_alignment/wiki/Align-average-trajectories.md

 _path_target_ to the reference average trajectory, identified by the path _path_reference_. _ch1_ and _ch2_ are the lists of the trajectories for the reference and target protein that have been acquired symultaneosly and which are used to compute the alignment.
+Aligned trajectories are saved with the same name as the target trajectory (path_target), followed by "_aligned".
+These trajectories store also new  annotations: the name of the target trajectory, the name of the reference trajectory and the transformation and its error that aligns the target trajectory to the reference trajectory.